liquid-rocketry-illinois/RCP-Host/RCP.md

 - The next 4 bytes are a 32-bit float representing the magnetic field in the Y direction, in Gauss.
 - The final 4 bytes are a 32-bit float representing the magnetic field in the Z direction, in Gauss.

-### Pressure, Temperature, and Relative Humidity Data
+### Pressure, Temperature, Relative Humidity, and Load Cell (weight) Data

-These packets are used to return ambient pressure, temperature and relative humidity percent data.
+These packets are used to return ambient pressure (bars), temperature (Celsius), relative humidity (percentage), and weight (kilograms) data.
 All packets are 4 additional bytes of data, making the packet length 8.
-These bytes are a 32-bit float, representing the value in degrees Celsius, bars, or percent, respectively.
+These bytes are a 32-bit float, representing the appropriate unit.

 ### Accelerometer and Gyroscope Data